 Ultimate (Commercial Interiors) Ltd partnered with the charity to make a difference to their community.
 The company is working with its suppliers and other partners to complete the refurbishment free of charge.

 The two organisations have worked together over the past few months to plan the project.
 It will be a modern, multi-purpose space which will be exciting for children, and compliant with NHS infection and prevention standards.
 The carriage will include separate but complementary areas such as a library, craft table, chalkboard, sensory zone, quiet and comfortable areas.
 The plans also include a restored driver’s cab for children to play in.

-The project is due to be complete by the end of 2022.
 Ultimate are now set up on site and construction is starting to commence.

 Mark Hickey, Owner/Director at Ultimate (Commercial Interiors) Ltd, said:

 “When the train carriage idea was first presented to us, it took us all of five minutes to decide that this is something we wanted to be part of and support.